Taiwan says Chinese plane flew close to remote island

 The Matsu islands are not as heavily defended as they were until the late 1970s when China often shelled them, but Taiwan still maintains military forces there.

-Taiwan also controls the much larger Kinmen island and a few close by islets further down the Fujian coast across from China's Xiamen city.
+Taiwan also controls the much larger Kinmen island and a few close by islets further down the Fujian coast across from China's Xiamen city, and the Pratas Islands at the northern end of the South China Sea.

+Shih denied Taiwanese media reports that Chinese military aircraft last week entered Pratas airspace.

+China could be trying to "create chaos" by circulating false information online, he said.

-(Reporting by Yimou Lee; Additional reporting by Yew Lun Tian in Beijing; Writing by Ben Blanchard; Editing by Raju Gopalakrishnan)
+(Reporting by Yimou Lee; Additional reporting by Yew Lun Tian in Beijing; Writing by Ben Blanchard; Editing by Raju Gopalakrishnan and Kim Coghill)

 ((ben.blanchard@thomsonreuters.com;))